Remote learning model

 - Our specialist teacher logs in to work directly with your students and staff.

-Students form an online group
+Up to 15 students form an online group

-one or more groups to participate in a program.
+- Your school can register 1 or more groups to participate in a program.

-- Band 5–8 primary schools can enrol individual students, or part/half groups—in this case we coordinate groups with students from multiple schools.
+- Band 5–8 primary schools can enrol individual students or part/half groups—in this case, we coordinate groups with students from multiple schools.

 - Each student must work at their own computer (PC or laptop) with reliable internet access.

-Supervision/coordination required—including professional development opportunity
+Supervision/coordination required—including PD opportunity

 - We highly recommend that you provide a web conference supervisor.

-Project Coordinator to nominate preferred session times, lead student selection and submit your student registration details.
+- Your school also needs to appoint a project coordinator to nominate preferred session times, lead student selection and submit your student registration details.

-24/7 activities—for reinforcement and extension
+24/7 activities for reinforcement and extension